nav9/privateChat/README.md

 # Encryption algorithms available
 * `Nav Cipher`: I had to create this cipher because existing ciphers were either too simple or created a cipher text which was much longer than the original text.
 It basically creates a SHA hash and uses the numbers in the hash as indices for the cipher with the addition of a two digit nonce (pseudo-random number).
 It's a simple cipher that could easily be cracked by an expert in cryptography.
 Only standard keyboard characters get encrypted.
 Use AES if you are using unicode characters.
+* `Caesar Cipher`: This cipher can easily be decrypted.
+It was only meant to have an encryption mechanism that kept text garbled enough to prevent annoying algorithms from analyzing the contents of messages and sending advertisements based on it.
+The password you type is used to generate the offset required to perform the encryption and decryption.
+The offset for letters and numbers is different.
 * `AES (Advanced Encryption Standard)`: This is a well known symmetric key algorithm which is supposed to be secure.
 It is invoked from the CryptoJS library.
 This algorithm can be used when data privacy is really crucial.

 # TODO
-* Adding support for sending and receiving encrypted images.
+* Adding support for sending and receiving encrypted images using base64, and support for resizing images before encrypting them.
-* Adding support for a full-word cipher.
+* Adding support for a full-word cipher, where entire words are substituted for other words.

 # External
 * Fonts and icons were downloaded from [Fonts Awesome](https://docs.fontawesome.com/web/setup/host-yourself/webfonts) website.